 Are reusable bags recyclable?
 Where can I bring them to be recycled?

 Depending on the material, it may be recyclable.
-Visit Earth911.com for more information on recycling locations.
+Visit SmartBusiness Recycling for more information on recycling locations in the County.

 What is the 10-cent charge used for?